christianang/coredns/plugin/forwardcrd/README.md

 ## Ordering

-Coredns has following precedence:
+Forward behavior can be defined in three ways, via a Server Block, via the *forwardcrd* plugin, and via the *forward* plugin.
+If more than one of these methods is employed and a query falls within the zone of more than one, CoreDNS selects which one to use based on the following precedence:
-Corefile Server Block -> `forwardcrd` plugin -> `forward` plugin.
+Corefile Server Block -> *forwardcrd* plugin -> *forward* plugin.

-When `Forward` CRDs and Server Blocks define stub domains that are used, domains defined in the Corefile take precedence (in the event of zone overlap). in the Corefile take precedence (in the event of zone overlap). e.g. if the domain `example.com` is defined in the Corefile as a stub domain, and a `Forward` CRD record defined for `sub.example.com`, then `sub.example.com` would get forwarded to the upstream defined in the Corefile, not the `Forward` CRD.
+When `Forward` CRDs and Server Blocks define stub domains that are used, domains defined in the Corefile take precedence (in the event of zone overlap). e.g. if the domain `example.com` is defined in the Corefile as a stub domain, and a `Forward` CRD record defined for `sub.example.com`, then `sub.example.com` would get forwarded to the upstream defined in the Corefile, not the `Forward` CRD.